Coetsenburg

-Coetsenburg is an historic wine estate and one of the oldest estates in South Africa, established in 1682.
+Coetzenburg is an historic wine estate and one of the oldest estates in South Africa, established in 1682.
 It is located at the foot of the Stellenbosch Mountain, which forms part of the estate, in the town of Stellenbosch, 31 miles (50 km) east of Cape Town, in the Cape Winelands of the Western Cape Province.
 The estate has historically been owned by the Coetsee family and is currently not open to the public.
-The north-western portion of the original estate is now the Coetsenburg Sports Grounds which belongs to the University of Stellenbosch.
+The north-western portion of the original estate is now the Coetzenburg Sports Grounds which belongs to the Stellenbosch University.